jennaepstein/MUSA550-finalproject/_posts/2021-12-20-part2-accessibility-to-centers.md

 toc_sticky: false
 classes: wide
 ---
-## Process
-The second part of this project centered around a [Pandana](http://udst.github.io/pandana/) network analysis to explore walking access to evacuation centers from each intersection.
-Main steps included:
-* Creating a pandanas network
-* Loading data for the walkable street network using [OSMnx](https://osmnx.readthedocs.io/en/stable/) and adding locations of the hurricane evacuation centers to the network
-* Plotting the walking distance to the nearest center

 ## Defining the Urban Street Network
 The walkable road network for all of NYC is massive - this image is an export of the output from [OSMnx](https://osmnx.readthedocs.io/en/stable/) showing all walkable paths.